tarpn/tarpn-battery-backup-deluxe/README.md

 # TARPN Battery Backup Deluxe

-The Battery Backup Deluxe (BDD) is a system that monitors and switches DC power between a power supply and a battery.
+The Battery Backup Deluxe (BBD) is a system that monitors and switches DC power between a power supply and a battery.
 It is a bespoke power management solution for multi-port packet radio nodes in the [TARPN project](http://tarpn.net).